aws-quickstart/cdk-eks-blueprints/README.md

 cdk deploy
 ```

-### Examples

-To view more examples for how you can leverage `cdk-eks-blueprint`, see the `examples` directory.
+This will provision the following:

+✅  A new Well-Architected VPC with both Public and Private subnets.
+✅  A new Well-Architected EKS cluster in the region and account you specify.
+✅  [ArgoCD](https://argoproj.github.io/argo-cd/) into your cluster to support GitOps deployments.
+✅  [Calico](https://docs.projectcalico.org/getting-started/kubernetes/) into your cluster to support Network policies.
+✅  [Metrics Server](https://github.com/kubernetes-sigs/metrics-server) into your cluster to support metrics collection.
+✅  AWS and Kubernetes resources needed to forward logs and metrics to [Container Insights](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/deploy-container-insights-EKS.html).
+✅  AWS and Kubernetes resources needed to support [AWS Load Balancer Controller](https://docs.aws.amazon.com/eks/latest/userguide/aws-load-balancer-controller.html).

 ---

-## Why should I use this framework?
+## Why should I use this QuickStart?

-SSPs can be difficult to design and build.
-From an operations perspective, you need to determine the right mix of tools and services you want to include in your platform and how they integrate.
-You also need to determine how to maintain a fleet of clusters and their associated addons across regions.
-From a developer perspective, you need to determine how to onboard an operate workloads on the platfrom as well.

-The `cdk-eks-blueprint` framework provides logical abstractions and perscriptive guidance for building a well-architected platform, and ultimately, will help accelerate time to market for your platform implementation.
+The ecosystem of tools that have developed around Kubernetes and the Cloud Native Computing Foundation (CNCF) provide cloud engineers with a wealth of choice when it comes to architecting their infrastructure.
+Determining the right mix of tools and services however, in addition to how they integrate, can be a challenge.
+As your Kubernetes estate grows, managing configuration for your clusters can also become a challenge.

+AWS customers are building internal platforms to tame this complexity, automate the management of their Kubernetes environments, and make it easy for developers to onboard their workloads.
+These platforms require investment of time and engineering resources to build however.
+The goal of this QuickStart is to provide customers with a tool chain that can help them deploy a Well-Architected platform on top of EKS with ease.
+The `cdk-eks-blueprint` framework provides logical abstractions and prescriptive guidance for building a platform.
+Ultimately, we want to help EKS customers accelerate time to market for their own platform initiatives.

 ## Feedback

-For architectural details, step-by-step instructions, and customization options, see the [deployment guide](https://aws-quickstart.github.io/quickstart-ssp-amazon-eks/).
+For architectural details, step-by-step instructions, and customization options, see our [official documentation site](https://aws-quickstart.github.io/quickstart-ssp-amazon-eks/).

 To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.